DEER AND ELK HUNTING

 – Photo by Steve Burman –

-Black-tailed deer on the north coast (Saddle Mt., Wilson, western Trask wildlife management units) had to survive a relatively cool and wet winter and spring.
-However, forage conditions have been excellent this summer.
+Black-tailed deer on the north coast (Saddle Mt., Wilson, western Trask wildlife management units) were treated to a fairly mild winter and an average spring with an extended period of warm, dry weather in early May and early June.
 While deer densities overall are only moderate, good survival of bucks from last year’s hunting season should give hunters a decent chance this year, especially in the Wilson WMU.
 Generally, deer densities tend to be highest in the eastern portions of these units.

-In 2012, the deer bag limit for archery hunters and hunters with a disability permit has been changed to one buck deer having not less than a forked antler.
+In 2013, the deer bag limit for archery hunters and hunters with a disability permit has is one buck deer having not less than a forked antler.

 On state forest lands in the western portion, look in the Trask River and lower Wilson River basins.
 But some of the best hunting is on private timberlands in the eastern portion of the WMU where timber harvest has occurred within the last three to five years.
 Some areas to consider in the eastern Trask Unit are the upper portions of the Yamhill River and upper Willamina Creek.
 Hunters looking to experience less road traffic and more walk-in hunting opportunities are encouraged to explore the Upper Tualatin-Trask Travel Management Area located west of Henry Hagg Lake.